ZakuroSoda/Methods-to-Bypass-Corporate-Device-Management/README.md

 10. Type in ```net localgroup administrators %USERNAME% /add```. <br>This will add the new account created to the administrators. <br>
 For example, ```net localgroup administrators Tom /add```

+11. Close the Window.
+Go somewhere else and come back to the Windows login page.
+Eg. Login to another account and press ```Windows + L```, restart the computer, etc. <br>
+The new user account would have appeared.
+Login and you have *Local Administrator Permissions*.

 6. Windows Recovery Env Command Prompt
 7. .\Administrator
 8. Linux Dual Boot